zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 | ---------------------------------- | ------------------------ |
 | `selph.ExtraMachineConfig.ExtraOutputIds` | A comma-separated list of item query IDs written to the asset above to also spawn with this output item.|

-**KNOWN ISSUE**: Currently this feature only works for machine recipes that have an input.
-This is expected to be fixed in a future update.
+**KNOWN ISSUE**: Currently this feature only works for machine recipes that have an input item.
+This will be fixed in a future update, though given that no mods use this feature currently a new version will not be pushed just to fix this bug.
+If you have a future content pack that relies on this feature let me know.

 #### Example